vanthaiunghoa/citus-iot-ecosystem/DEVELOPMENT.md

 Compatible Solution:
 -------------------

-1. Your links in HTML code must refer to a relative URL path and <base> URL must be blank
+1. Your links in HTML code must refer to an absulute URL path and <base> URL must be set to $BASE_URL that passed by the Platform into ENVIRONMENT VARIABLES

 Assume that BASE_URL=/apisrv/your-app-name~your-owner-id/